joaopedro-cabral/product-list-webapp/README.md

 # product-list-webapp
-Task for scandiweb Junior Web Developer position: a product list/adding web-app.
+Task for a Junior Web Developer position: a product list/adding web-app.

 I've worked on this project task for approximately a month, learning a new coding language (php) with a few addons for HTML/CSS like Bootstrap and Scss.
 For such, I had to work based on some requirements, as follows: